When it comes to video doorbells, many homeowners look to two of the top brands: Ring vs. Nest.

 |Size||4.6 x 1.7 inch x 1.0 inches||5 x 2.4 x 0.9 inches||5.1 x 2.5 x 1.1 inches||4.5 x 1.9 x 0.8 inches|

-Nest has one video doorbell — the $229 Nest Hello — while Ring offers three options for consumers: the Ring Video Doorbell ($99), the Ring Video Doorbell 2 ($199) and the Ring Video Doorbell Pro ($249).
-(A fourth model, the Video Doorbell Elite, is meant for professional installations only.)
+Nest has one video doorbell — the $229 Nest Hello — while Ring offers multiple options for consumers: the Ring Video Doorbell ($99), the Ring Video Doorbell 2 ($199) and the Ring Video Doorbell Pro ($249).
+Ring even has a $199 Peephole Cam that replaces a traditional peephole with one equipped with a camera.

 For the purposes of this faceoff, we're just going to compare the Nest Hello to the Ring Video Doorbell Pro, since they're both the same price and have comparable features.
 However, in each section, we will note the abilities of Ring's other video doorbells.